TheNeerajaAnand/NamasteWorld/README.md

 `git clone https://github.com/TheNeerajaAnand/NamasteWorld.git`

-Open the file using an editor and run the code `npm install @ant-design/icons axios react-chat-engine` Make sure you have Nodejs v14.0 or higher installed in your system
+Open the file using an editor and run the code `npm install @ant-design/icons axios react-chat-engine` Make sure you have Nodejs v14.0 or higher installed in your system along with an environment for developing react

  `npm start`